auth0/ruby-auth0/README.md

       # Otherwise, you can pass in a Management API token directly for testing or temporary
       # access using the key below.
       # token: ENV['AUTH0_RUBY_API_TOKEN'],
+      #
+      # When passing a token, you can also specify when the token expires in seconds from epoch.
+Otherwise, expiry is set
+      # by default to an hour from now.
+      # token_expires_at: Time.now.to_i + 86400,
       domain: ENV['AUTH0_RUBY_DOMAIN'],
       api_version: 2,
       timeout: 15 # optional, defaults to 10